 - Help our customers who are under occupying their home to move to a smaller property by offering both practical assistance as well as direct support. - Tailor our assistance packages according to the needs of each customer, and may include one or more of the following:

 Practical Assistance

-- o Direct assistance with packing and unpacking (for older or vulnerable tenants only).
+- Direct assistance with packing and unpacking (for customers with support needs).

-- o Clearance of gardens, sheds or lofts.
+- Clearance of gardens, sheds or lofts.

-- o Provision of a skip/recycling of unwanted household items.
+- Provision of a skip/recycling of unwanted household items.

 - Removal/refitting of appliances.

 - Removal/refitting of alarms.

 Support